dustmop/rasterjs/docs.md

 Loads an image, by opening it and reading its contents.
 Can be passed to `drawImage` once reading has completed.

 In some environments, such as node.js, `loadImage` is synchronous, so images are opened and read all at once.
 However, in order to keep scripts portable, it is recommended to also handle async environments, such as web browsers.
-To do this, call `loadImage` at the top-level of your script, and then only use `drawImage` inside of a render function that is passed to `show` or `run`.
-Raster.js guarantees that all images opened will be fully loaded once the render function is invoked, assuming that the images can be loaded without error.
+To do this, call `loadImage` at the top-level of your script, and then only use `drawImage` inside of a call to `then` or a draw function that is passed to `run`.
+Raster.js guarantees that all images opened will be fully loaded once the draw function is invoked, assuming they exist.

 `filename`: the name of the image to load.
 Either a local filesystem path or a web accessible URL.